 it is a private or public organisation).
 It may also be helpful to indicate

-whether the third-party source is located inside or outside the EEA.
+whether the third-party source is located inside or outside the UK.

 Provide as much detail here as is commercially reasonable.

 It is important to explain how you use the personal data that you collect